opentoonz/opentoonz_docs/source/creating_movements.rst

 Linking Objects
 ---------------
-Objects can be linked in order to create shared movements, that is to say a movement that all the linked objects share with the parent object, and relative movements, that is to say a movement that is the sum of the object own movement and the movement of its parent object.
+Objects can be linked in order to create shared movements, that is to say a movement that all the linked objects share with the parent object, and relative movements, that is to say a movement that is the sum of the object's own movement and the movement of its parent object.

-As parent objects can be linked in their turn to other moving objects, it is possible to define a complex hierarchy of movements.
+As parent objects can be linked in their turn to other moving objects, it is possible to define a complex hierarchy of transformations.

-The hierarchy between objects can be edited by setting links that allow you to set parent and linked objects: columns can be linked to other columns, pegbars, table and cameras; pegbars can be linked to other pegbars, table and cameras; cameras can be linked to any object in order to create complex shots, for example with a camera following the movement of a character in the scene.
+The hierarchy between objects can be edited by setting links that allow you to set parent and linked objects: columns can be linked to other columns, pegbars, the table or cameras; pegbars can be linked to other pegbars, the table or cameras; cameras can be linked to any object in order to create complex shots, for example with a camera following the movement of a character in the scene.

-Links can be set by using ports located around the object node:
+Links can be set by using the ports located at each side of the object node:

-- The port on the left is for linking the object to another object.
+- The port on the left is for linking the object to a parent object.

-- The port on the right is for accepting links from other objects.
+- The port on the right is for linking the object to a child object.

-- The port at the bottom is for assigning a motion path to the object (see for  :ref:`Creating a Movement along a Motion Path <creating_a_movement_along_a_motion_path>` ).
+- The port at the bottom is for assigning the object a motion path to follow (see for  :ref:`Creating a Movement along a Motion Path <creating_a_movement_along_a_motion_path>` ).

 Links can also be selected in order to be deleted: when selected, links are highlighted in white; when at least one object is selected, the related links are displayed in blue.

-Columns and pegbars are always linked, at least to the table: this means that their links cannot be deleted, but only replaced with different ones or restored to their default, i.e. pegbars to the table and columns to the pegbar 2.
+Columns and pegbars are always linked, at least to the table: this means that their links cannot be deleted, but only replaced with different ones or restored to their default, i.e. to the table.

-Letters displayed on the ports set the center of the object: center B is the geometrical center of each object, while center A is placed 8 inches to the left and center C, 8 inches to the right, etc. When a link is created, the letters at its ends set the way the linked object overlaps the parent object.
-If at both ends of the link you set the same letter, the two object overlap with no offset; while if, for example, a column centered on B is linked to a pegbar center A, it will have an offset of 8 inches to the left.
+Optionally, the connector ports can be displayed as letters (instead of the default arrows), to be able to control the position of the center used for the connection: center **B** is the geometrical center of each object, while center **A** is placed 8 inches to the left and center **C**, 8 inches to the right, etc. When a link is created, the letters at its ends set the way the linked object overlaps with the parent object.
+If at both ends of the link you set the same letter, the two objects will overlap with no offset; while if, for example, a column centered on B is linked to a pegbar center on A, it will have an offset of 8 inches to the left.

-Each object has always a free port in order to accept a link to a different center.
-In this way if you want to link another object to the same parent object, you can choose whether to use the same center or a new one.
+In this mode, each object will have always a free connector port available in order to accept a link to a different center.
+In this way if you want to link another object to the same parent object, you can choose whether to use the same center or a different one.

-.. note:: Apart from the letters, columns have number centers as well for setting hook centers (see  :ref:`Using Hooks <using_hooks>`  ).
+.. note:: Apart from the letters, columns also have numbered centers as well, for setting the links relative to the position of Hooks assigned to them (see  :ref:`Using Hooks <using_hooks>`  ).

+.. tip:: **To switch the connector port display mode:**

+    - Click the Switch Output Port Display Mode button (|schematic|) in the bottom bar of the Schematic pane until you see the letters on each side of Stage Schematic nodes.

-.. note:: By defining parent and linked objects you can also create cutout animation (see  :ref:`Creating Cutout Animation <creating_cutout_animation>`  ).
+.. note:: By defining parent and child objects you can also create cutout animation (see  :ref:`Creating Cutout Animation <creating_cutout_animation>`  ).

 .. tip:: **To link an object to another:**

-    In the stage, click and drag the object left port to the parent object right port.
+    In the stage, click and drag an object left port to the parent object right port.

 .. tip:: **To set the center of an object:**

     1. Place the pointer on the object left port and wait for the double-arrow button to appear.

-    2. Click and drag up or down the double-arrow button to scroll the options available: letters and numbers for columns, and letters for all the other objects.
+    2. Click and drag up or down the double-arrow button to scroll the options available: letters and numbers for columns, and letters for all the other types of objects.

 .. tip:: **To set the way a linked object overlaps the parent object:**